Gravid and COVID

 “What is most striking is the high prevalence of distress,” which is consistent pre- and post-partum, and across countries, Koenen wrote in an email discussing the survey.
 The data are still being analyzed.
 More than 70 percent of the women reported clinically significant depression or anxiety, and upwards of 40 percent screened positive for post-traumatic stress disorder—rates several times higher than pre-COVID-19 studies suggest is the norm for pregnant women.
 More than half reported high levels of loneliness.
 Media exposure and worries about the pandemic and pregnancy, in particular, correlated with clinical distress.
 “Our results highlight that equal attention needs to be made to women’s mental health while protecting their physical health,” Koenen wrote.
 “We know that maternal mental health during pregnancy and post-partum has long-term effects on offspring development—so protecting maternal mental health is critical.”

 Despite the efforts of scientists around the world to study the relationship between pregnancy and COVID-19, collecting data and arriving at reliable conclusions is challenging.
 One problem is sample size: “Even when we have a large proportion of the population infected,” Hernández-Díaz explains, “only a small proportion are women of reproductive age.
 Of those, only a small proportion are pregnant.”
 And many researchers rely on already-burdened clinicians to voluntarily report pregnant women with COVID-19, making data-gathering more difficult.
 Hernández-Díaz’s study’s instead uses an online registry to collect information directly from women, rather than going through physicians, thereby circumventing some of these challenges.
-This approach aslo increases the sample size, and potentially, could lead to unique research results.
+This approach also increases the sample size, and potentially could lead to unique research results.

 For months, Hernández-Díaz says, the medical community has had to base its conclusions on a patchwork of findings from around the world: a handful of cases from a hospital in one country, a few dozen from another.
-These studies lack control groups and significant sample sizes, but imperfect data are necessary during a pandemic—doctors and public health practitioners need all the information they can obtain to optimize treatment for their patients.
+These studies lack control groups and significant sample sizes, but imperfect data are necessary during a pandemic—doctors and public-health practitioners need all the information they can obtain to optimize treatment for their patients.

 One study in particular bears out her point about the difficulty of parsing the information available right now.
 In late June, the Centers for Disease Control and Prevention (CDC) published the largest study to date of pregnant women with COVID-19, with more than 8,000 participants.
 The research found that pregnant women with COVID-19 were more likely to be hospitalized, admitted to an ICU, and receive ventilation.
 Media headlines across the country erupted, exclaiming that the CDC found pregnant women with COVID-19 had an elevated risk of severe illness—contradicting the prevailing medical consensus.